emca-it/Energy-Log-Server-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 - *Update* - allows you to change the Incident status or transfer the incident handling to another user.
 Status list: *New, Ongoing, False, Solved.*
 - *Playbooks* - enables handling of Playbooks assigned to an incident;
 - *Note* - User notes about the incident;

-SIEM correlation engine allows automatically scores organization security posture showing You what tactic the attacked use and how this puts organization at risk.
-Every attack can be traced on dashboard reflecting Your security design identifying missing enforcements.

-Incidents on the operation of the organization through appropriate points for caught incidents.
-Hazard situations are presented, using the so-called Mitre ATT / CK matrix.
-The Energy Logserver system, in addition to native integration with MITER, allows this knowledge to be correlated with other collected data and logs, creating even more complex techniques of behavior detection and analysis.
-Advanced approach allows for efficient analysis of security design estimation.

 #### Incident Escalation